-Hell is very excited to be supporting the Hell Pizza Reading Challenge for a wonderful third year.
-Go Hell!
-With 66 stores nationwide get reading and start clicking your pizza wheel.
-Come into any Hell Store to redeem your voucher any time before Sunday December 4th 2016.
+HELL is very excited to be supporting the HELL Reading Challenge for a wonderful fourth year.
+Go HELL!
+With stores nationwide, there are plenty of places to get one of their great pizzas, so get reading and start clicking your pizza wheel.
+Come into any HELL store to redeem your voucher any time before Sunday December 3rd 2017.

-Thank you again for helping us run this fun-loving reading challenge that helps to promote reading in schools, and the importance of school librarians and librarians in general, and well, pizza!
+Thank you again for helping us run this fun-loving reading challenge that helps to promote reading in schools, and the importance of school librarians and librarians in general, and, well, pizza!

-For further information and any questions about the Hell Pizza Reading Challenge, contact Joy at New Zealand Book Council - Ph 04 801 5546 or childrensawards@nzbookawards.org.nz
+For further information and any questions about the HELL Reading Challenge, contact Joy at New Zealand Book Council or visit www.nzbookawards.nz/hell-reading-challenge/

+Ph (04) 801 5546 or childrensawards@nzbookawards.org.nz